yazidmarzuk/M2Diffuser/README.md

 - [URDF]() and [USD]() files of the robots
 - [URDF]() and [USD]() files of the scenes

 After downloading, please unzip and place the URDF files of the robots and scenes into the `${your_urdf_model_path}` directory, and update the corresponding paths in `utils/path.py` according to your actual directory structure.

-Additionally, please unzip and place the USD files of the robots and scenes into the `${your_usd_model_path}` directory, and update the corresponding paths in `xxx/yyy.py` according to your actual directory structure.
+The directory path of USD files will be introduced in [here](#evaluate-models)。

 ## Pre-process Dataset
 Please download and unzip our pre-processed dataset, which is pre-processed to be used for model training.
 It includes three mobile manipulation tasks: [pick](), [place](), and [goal-reach]().
 The dataset directory is organized as follows: